Refractometer: Gas

+There is also the Rayleigh interference refractometer used (typically) for measuring the refractive indices of gases.
+These refractometers are Rayleigh interferometers which detect the optical path difference in terms of wavelengths of the light between two gas tubes of the same length.
+This path difference implies a ratio of the speeds of light in these two tubes, which is trivially related to a ratio of the refractive indeces.

+Factors that affect refractive index

+The refractive indeces of materials varies with wavelength and temperature.
+This applies to both the sample and the refractometer's own internal prism.

+If the "known" refractive index of the prism is different from the actual refractive index, the resulting error is inherited into the measurement of the sample's refractive index.

+Much care is taken to minimize this variation.

+Variation in the RI of the sample does not affect refractometry per se, but it leads to misleading results when using the RI to estimate parameters such as concentrations.

+This is quite pronounced in the measurement of sugar solutions in terms of refractive Brix (formally "Refractometric Dry Substance" (RDS)), see below.

 Influence of wavelength

 The refractive index of a given sample varies with wavelength for all materials.
 This dispersion relation is nonlinear and is characteristic for every material.
 In the visible range, a decrease of the refractive index comes with increasing wavelength.
 In glass prisms very little absorption is observable.
 In the infrared wavelength range several absorption maxima and fluctuations in the refractive index appear.
 To guarantee a high quality measurement with an accuracy of up to 0.00002 in the refractive index the wavelength has to be determined correctly.
 Therefore, in modern refractometers the wavelength is tuned to a bandwidth of +/-0.2 nm to ensure correct results for samples with different dispersions.